skramm/homog2d/manual.md

 ```

 Beware, two parallel lines will never cross, and two identical points do not define a line.
-So if you code attempts to do so, this will trigger a
+So if your code attempts to do so, this will trigger a
 [std::runtime_error](https://en.cppreference.com/w/cpp/error/runtime_error)
 exception.